apivault-labs/temu-product-scraper-python/README.md

 Merchant exports the others charge extra for.

 **Q: Will I get blocked / banned?**
-A: All scraping happens on Apify infrastructure via Thunderbit's whitelisted pool.
-You don't connect to Temu directly — your IP is never touched.
+A: The SDK only calls the hosted Apify Actor and reads its Dataset.
+Collection runs remotely, so your local IP is not used by this client.

 **Q: Why are some products `success: false`?**
 A: Temu is sensitive to aggressive parallelism.
 Lower